 \section{Abstract}

-The bilinear form of matrix functions, namely \(\mathbf{u}^\top f(A) \mathbf{v}\), appears in many scientific computing problems, where \(\mathbf{u}, \mathbf{v} \in \mathbb{R}^n\), \(A \in \mathbb{R}^{n \times n}\), and \(f(z)\) is a given analytic function.
-The IDR($s$) method was originally proposed to solve a large linear system, but effectively reduces the complexity and storage requirement by introducing dimension reduction techniques while maintaining the numerical stability of the algorithm.
-In fact, the IDR($s$) method can generate an interesting Hessenberg decompoisition, our study just applies this fact to establish the numerical algorithm and a posteriori error estimate for the bilinear form of the matrix function $\mathbf{u}^{\top} f(A) \mathbf{v}$.
+The bilinear form of a matrix function, namely \(\mathbf{u}^\top f(A) \mathbf{v}\), appears in many scientific computing problems, where \(\mathbf{u}, \mathbf{v} \in \mathbb{R}^n\), \(A \in \mathbb{R}^{n \times n}\), and \(f(z)\) is a given analytic function.
+The Induced Dimension Reduction (IDR(\(s\))) method was originally proposed to solve a large-scale linear system, and effectively reduces the complexity and storage requirement by dimension reduction techniques while maintaining the numerical stability of the algorithm.
+In fact, the IDR($s$) method can generate an interesting Hessenberg decomposition, our study just applies this fact to establish the numerical algorithm and a posteriori error estimate for the bilinear form of a matrix function $\mathbf{u}^{\top} f(A) \mathbf{v}$.
 Through the error analysis of the IDR($s$) algorithm, the corresponding error expansion is derived, and it is verified that the leading term of the error expansion serves as a reliable posteriori error estimate.
 Based on this, in this paper, a corresponding stopping criterion is proposed.
 Numerical examples are reported to support our theoretical findings and show the utility of our proposed method and its stopping criterion over the traditional Arnoldi-based method.